Data investigation

 8. MaineCare FFS-dominant pharmacy benefit architecture

-MaineCare is structurally distinctive in the 50-state series for operating WITHOUT full-risk Medicaid managed care organizations.
+MaineCare is structurally distinctive for operating WITHOUT full-risk Medicaid managed care organizations.
 Maine does NOT have full-risk MCO contracts — the entire MaineCare population uses fee-for-service medical benefits and a statewide Single PDL administered by Change Healthcare Optum (Optum Rx) as PBM.

 Care coordination layer (NOT MCO):